Mandy-cyber/Everything-iPod/windows_installer/README_WINDOWS.txt

 If you enjoy iPod Wrapped:
 - Star the project on GitHub
 - Contribute code or bug reports
-- Buy the developer music from their wishlist <3 https://bandcamp.com/mandilocs/wishlist
+- Buy me music <3
+  https://bandcamp.com/mandilocs/wishlist

 ================================================================================